timcharper/openhab-addons/bundles/org.openhab.binding.opengarage/README.md

 - `port` - the port the OpenGarage is listening on.
 Defaults to port 80
 - `refresh` - The frequency with which to refresh information from the OpenGarage controller specified in seconds.
 Defaults to 10 seconds.
 - `password` - The password to send commands to the OpenGarage.
 Defaults to "opendoor"
+- `door_transition_time_seconds` - Specifies how long it takes the garage door to fully open / close after triggering it from OpenGarage, including auditory beeps.
+Recommend to round up or pad by a second or two.
+- `door_opening_state` - Text state to report when garage is opening.
+Defaults to "OPENING".
+- `door_open_state` - Text state to report when garage is open (and not transitioning).
+Defaults to "OPEN".
+- `door_closing_state` - Text state to report when garage is closing.
+Defaults to "CLOSING".
+- `door_closed_state` - Text state to report when garage is closed (and not transitioning).
+Defaults to "CLOSED".

 ## Channels